garthk/puppet-wp-micro/README.md

 ## TODO

-* Fix the WordPress installation. **RIGHT NOW, IT DOESN'T WORK.**
 * Finish replicating Ewan's work (current step: "Run a blitz.io test to see how we’re doing")
-* Make more manifest-ey so people can make many puppets, install multiple sites on one host, etc.

 ## Installation